mciantyre/imxrt-ral/doc.md

 Select your chip and enable its feature flag.
 See [the README][README] for more information on available chip features.

-There are two ways to interact with peripherals and registers:

-1. Fabricate a peripheral _instance_ with the unsafe `instance()` method.
-2. Interact directly with the peripheral pointers, and mark all accesses as `unsafe`.

-## Fabricate a peripheral instance

 ```no_run
 use imxrt_ral as ral;
 use ral::lpuart;